bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Nearly all GPL violations are by for-profit companies.

 + They absolutely increase their profits by failing to comply &hellip;
-     + &hellip; just like truckers who delivery faster by speeding.
+     + &hellip; just like truckers who deliver faster by speeding.

 + Both *undercut* those who comply.